MiaoLab20/gamd-openmm/README.md

 ## Installation
 1. You will need to start by installing [Anaconda Python 3.x](https://www.anaconda.com/products/individual#Downloads).
 2. Next, install OpenMM using the instructions found in the [OpenMM User Guide - Section 2.2 Installing OpenMM](http://docs.openmm.org/latest/userguide/application/01_getting_started.html#installing-openmm).
 3. You'll need the AmberTools for doing the post MD analysis.
-You can do this by executing the following command:
+You can get these tools by executing the following command:
     ```
-    conda install -c conda-forge ambertools=20
+    conda install -c conda-forge ambertools
     ```
 4. You'll need the PyReweighting scripts, which can be cloned from the [PyReweighting Git Repository](https://github.com/MiaoLab20/PyReweighting).
 (NOTE:  If you are